Departmental Prizes for Undergraduate Medical Students

 "I am delighted to be the winner of the Moher Prize, as this was a great opportunity to engage my interests in EDI and innovation to devise novel solutions to critical problems affecting the lives of patients.

-I hope the insights gained from this project set the foundation for a more elaborate investigation into stakeholders’ perspective in the future, to potentially influence future revision of the adult ADHD assessment pathway."
+I hope the insights gained from this project set the foundation for a more elaborate investigation into stakeholders’ perspectives in the future, to potentially influence future revision of the adult ADHD assessment pathway."

 External Prizes